Read time 2 minutes

 This herb is an excellent source of vitamin C, K, and A, iron, and magnesium.
 The flavonoid “apigenin” contained in parsley, is a powerful antioxidant that can help reduces allergic reactions.

 Parsley also contains the essential oil compounds apiole and myristicin—a stimulant and hallucinogen which is also present in nutmeg.
 These compounds are toxic at high doses, although safe to use in the amounts in recipes.

 Almost every savory dish tastes better with a little bit of chopped parsley either cooked in or sprinkled over the top.
-Parsley’s fresh, slightly spicy and tangy leaves are versatile and popular ingredient in soups, salads, and sauces.
-It compliments omelets, stews and stuffing for meat.
+Parsley’s fresh, slightly spicy, and tangy leaves are versatile and popular ingredients in soups, salads, and sauces.
+It compliments omelets, stews, and stuffing for meat.
 Parsley has an almost limitless number of uses.
 It can be consumed fresh, dried, frozen, or marinated, but its taste and nutritive value are greatest when it is fresh.
 I always add parsley at the last minute to cooked food.

 And now is the perfect time to go and pick up some parsley stems from my smart garden to make a powerful butter and chopped parsley sandwich.
 Eating parsley gives a good dose of vitality and protection.
 But be careful, the same simple parsley has been used for conjuring a werewolf and has been used by witches for years in several ointments—for example, ointments for flying.
 Off I go.